fbasatemur/fftw_tutorials/README.md

 If the tutorials seem complicated to you, you can use **fftwf_.h** (Float values are preferred instead of double for operations).
 You can get help from [**fftwf_tutorial**](https://github.com/fbasatemur/fftw_tutorials/blob/main/fftwf_tutorial.cpp) to use the fftwf interface.

-Below is the uml diagram for you to understand the FFTWF interface
+UML diagram is below for you to understand the FFTWF interface

 ![fftwf_uml](https://github.com/fbasatemur/fftw_tutorials/blob/main/doc/fftwf_uml.png)